-Individual income taxes are levied at graduated rates in 34 states, and as a percentage of federal income tax liability (thus effectively graduated) in two others.
-Illinois is among seven states that impose individual income taxes at flat rates.
-Seven states have no income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+Individual income taxes are levied at graduated rates in 35 states.
+Illinois is among eight states that impose individual income taxes at flat rates.
+The remaining seven states have no income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.

-The six other states with flat rates are:
+The seven other states with flat rates are:

-State Rate(s) Base Massachusetts 12.0 % Net capital gains; interest and dividends on accounts over \$100,000 5.3 Other income Tennessee 6.0 Stock dividends; interest on nonfederal bonds and other obligations New Hampshire 5.0 Interest and dividend income Michigan 4.0 Taxable income (as described in statute) Indiana 3.4 Adjusted gross income Pennsylvania 3.07 Specified classes of income
+State Rate(s) Base Colorado 4.63% Federal taxable income under Internal Revenue Code §63 Massachusetts 12.0 Net capital gains; interest and dividends on accounts over \$100,000 5.3 Other income Tennessee 6.0 Stock dividends; interest on nonfederal bonds and other obligations New Hampshire 5.0 Interest and dividend income Michigan 3.9 Taxable income (as described in statute) Indiana 3.4 Adjusted gross income Pennsylvania 3.07 Specified classes of income